-Business activity continues to expand strongly in August
+Business Activity Continues To Expand Strongly In August

 The 12-month outlook for the non-energy private sector remained optimistic in August.
 Positive expectations were broad-based by sector with manufacturers being the most optimistic, followed by wholesalers and retailers.

-Non-oil private sector employment expanded for the sixth month running in August, the second-longest sequence of continuous job creation in the survey history.
+Non-oil private sector employment expanded for the sixth month running in August, the second-longest sequence of continujob creation in the survey history.
 Recruitment was again notably strong at service providers.

 Purchases also rose for the sixth consecutive month in August.
 Despite higher demand for inputs, supply chains continued to improve as average lead times fell for the sixteenth successive month, a series-record sequence.
 Input inventories rose only slightly again, suggesting companies continued to manage stock levels efficiently.